-In this guide, we recommend where to stay in Alsace from the cuisine-focused capital to the picturesque villages.
+In this guide, I recommend where to stay in Alsace, from the cuisine-focused capital to the picturesque villages.

 Where to Stay in Alsace

 The Alsace region is located on the northeastern border of France.
-The region borders both Germany and Switzerland so if you’re planning a longer trip, you might consider visiting destinations in these countries too.
+The region borders Germany and Switzerland, so if you’re planning a longer trip, you might also consider visiting destinations in these countries.

 The unique Alsatian history you’ll encounter in this part of the world developed partially due to the region being part of Germany and France at different times.
 It’s what makes this one of the most fascinating destinations in France.